Skip to main content

 Frequently Asked Questions

-Personal trainer rates vary by market: $40-$80/session in rural and mid-sized markets, $80-$150/session in major cities, and $150-$300+/session for elite trainers with celebrity clients or highly specialized expertise.
-Online coaching programs typically charge $100-$500/month for remote programming and check-ins.
+Personal trainer session rates vary widely by market — rural and mid-sized markets sit at the low end, major metro areas command meaningfully higher rates, and elite trainers with celebrity clients or highly specialized expertise command a multiple of the local average.
+Online coaching programs are typically priced as a monthly subscription for remote programming and check-ins.

-Personal training is one of the most profitable service businesses with 40%-70% net margins for solo trainers with low overhead.
-The challenge is income ceiling — one trainer can only work 25-40 sessions per week.
+Personal training is one of the most profitable service businesses for solo operators with low overhead — net margins are routinely above the average for service businesses.
+The challenge is the income ceiling: one trainer can only work 25-40 sessions per week.
 Scale through online coaching, training packages, group training, or hiring additional trainers to create leverage.

 Related Businesses in Wisconsin